nikola-bodrozic/katalon/README.md

-# Katalon Test in Docker
+# Katalon Test in Docker and Jenkins

 ## Obtain key